Peabody, Kansas

 Peabody is a city in Marion County, Kansas, United States.
-It is named after F.H.
-Peabody, of Boston, former vice-president of the Atchison, Topeka and Santa Fe Railway.
+As of the 2020 census, the population of the city was 937.
+The city was named after F.H.
+Peabody of Boston, former vice-president of the Atchison, Topeka and Santa Fe Railway.
 Peabody is well known in the region for its Independence Day Celebration on July 4, and its historic 1880s downtown main street.
-As of the 2020 census, the population of the city was 937.
 It is located between Newton and Florence along U.S. Route 50 highway.

 History

 Early history

-For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
+For millennia the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th to 18th centuries, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, by the Treaty of Fontainebleau.